Milnor fibre boundary of a non-isolated surface singularity: The third specific feature: the --covering

-The geometry of the covering sometimes provides certain numerical invariants easily.
-E.g., in the next paragraphs we will show a computation which provides the rank of the 1--eigenspace $\dim H_1(\partial F)_1$ (associated with the monodromy action). \end{bekezdes} \begin{bekezdes}\labelpar{bek:dT}{\bf The rank of $ H_1(\partial F)_1$ and $corank(A)_G$.} By the above discussion we get $H_1(\partial F)_1=H_1(\partial T)$.
-On the other hand, $H_1(\partial T)$ can be computed easily, since $\partial T$ is also a plumbed 3--manifold (cf. (\ref{re:nss})(c)).
-One can determine a possible plumbing graph for $\partial T$ as follows.
-Start with the curve $C$, blow up the infinitely near points of its singularities (as in section \ref{hom}), and transform the combinatorics of the resulting curve configuration into a graph.
-In this way we get as a plumbing graph the graph $\gc$ with some natural modifications: we have to keep the genus decorations, delete the arrowheads and the weight decorations of type $(m;n,\nu)$, and have to insert the Euler numbers.
-These can be determined as follows: start with the intersection matrix of the components of $C$.
+Start with the curve $C$, blow up the infinitely near points of its singularities (as in Chapter \ref{hom}), and transform the combinatorics of the resulting curve configuration into a graph.
+In this way we get as a plumbing graph the graph $\gc$ with some natural modifications: \ix{curve configuration $\C$} we have to keep the genus decorations, delete the arrowheads and the weight decorations of type $(m;n,\nu)$, and have to insert the Euler numbers.
+These can in turn be determined as follows: start with the intersection matrix\ix{matrix!intersection} of the components of $C$.
 This, by B\'ezout's theorem, is the $\Lambda\times \Lambda$ matrix $A_C$ with entries $(d_\lambda d_\xi)_{\lambda,\xi}$.
 This intersection matrix is modified by blow ups to get the intersection matrix $A_{\gc}$ of the plumbing graph of $\partial T$.
-Hence, similarly as in (\ref{le:h-1})), one has: Using the notations of section \ref{hom}, we compute each summand. $g(\gc)=\sum_{\lambda}g_\lambda$ is clear.
+Hence, similarly as in \ref{le:h-1}, one has: Using the notations of Chapter \ref{hom}, we compute each summand. $g(\gc)=\sum_{\lambda}g_\lambda$ is clear.
 Since each $\Gamma_{j}$ is a tree, one also gets

-Finally, by blowing up, the corank of an intersection matrix stays stable, hence $corank(A)_{\gc}=corank(A_C)=corank((d_\lambda d_\xi)_{\lambda,\xi})$, i.e.: Therefore we get the identities (where $b_1(C)$ denotes the first Betti number of $C$):
+Finally, by blowing up, the corank of an intersection matrix stays stable, hence $\corank A_{\gc}=\corank A_C=\corank((d_\lambda d_\xi)_{\lambda,\xi})$, i.e.: Therefore we get the identities (where $b_1(C)$ denotes the first Betti number of $C$):

-This has the following immediate consequence: \begin{corollary}\labelpar{cor:cora} $corank(A)_G=|\Lambda|-1$.
-Hence, in general, $A_G$ is degenerate. \end{corollary} \begin{proof} $corank(A)_G=corank(A)_{\gc}$ by (\ref{rankegy}) and (\ref{eq:Tgc}).
+This has the following immediate consequence: \begin{corollary}\labelpar{cor:cora} $\corank A_G=|\Lambda|-1$.
+Hence, in general, $A_G$ is degenerate. \end{corollary} \begin{proof} $\corank A_G=\corank A_{\gc}$ by (\ref{rankegy}) and (\ref{eq:Tgc}).
 Then use (\ref{eq:Agc}). \end{proof} \end{bekezdes}

 Now we start our list of applications.